 So as not to further combine pods by offering a group Extended Hour program, as we have in the past, we have instead extended regular program hours to end at 5:15pm.
 We ask more than ever that all parents arrive promptly and we will enforce strict late fees for any family that does not arrive by 5:15pm.
 Each student will be dismissed in the yard directly to their caregiver at a designated spot for that child's pod.
 Please pick up your child and leave promptly.
 We cannot accommodate socializing in the yard at pickup time.

 Dismissal time is strictly enforced.
-All students must be picked up by 5:15 for the Fall 2020 session.
+All students must be picked up by 5:15 for the 2020-2021 school year.
 There is a $5 fee for late pick-up between 5:16-5:20.
 The Late Fee increases to $10 for late pick-up between 5:21-5:25, and increases again to $20 for late pick-up between 5:26-5:30.
 After 5:30, the Late Fee increases to $50.
 Subsequent late pick-ups may result in expulsion from our program.
 Please avoid these fees by always picking up your child on time.

 Early Dismissal Policy: For the Fall 2020 session, we ask that early pickups be limited to emergency situations only, so as to limit interactions with students beyond their specific instructors.
 If you need to pick up your child early, you must notify 116Kids in advance by email or voicemail.
 We will not be able to accommodate early pickups without advanced notification.
 No early pickups can be accommodated before 2:15pm or after 4:45pm.